wieslawsoltes/BasicDemo/README.md

 # Avalonia Basic

 Project started at 25th May, 2022.
-Its simple WYSIWYG editor for Avalonia, property grid control and resing adorners.
+Its simple WYSIWYG editor for Avalonia, property grid control and resizing adorners.

 # License